Microwaveable bowl (if you’re using a microwave to stretch the curd)

-USING THE STOVETOP (WATERBATH) TO STRETCH THE CURDS (You might want to do this with half the curds at a time.)
+USING THE STOVETOP (WATERBATH) TO STRETCH THE CURDS (You can do this with half the curds at a time.)

-- Dip the colander with the curds in it carefully into the hot water a few times, then use the slotted spoon to fold the curds back into the center of the colander until they become stretchy.
-This will happen when the curds reach 160-170°F.
+Dip the colander with the curds in it carefully into the hot water a few times, then use the slotted spoon to fold the curds back into the center of the colander until they become stretchy.
+This will happen when the curds reach 160° to 170°F.

-- Remove the curd from the colander and stretch it like taffy.
-If it does not stretch easily, return it to the hot.
+Remove the curd from the colander and stretch it like taffy.
+If it does not stretch easily, return it to the hot water bath.